GunjanHardasmalani/To-Do-List/README.md

 * Use angular component and data binding features.
 * Use SCSS for CSS.
 ## Development server

-Run `ng serve` for a dev server.
+Run `node server.js` on your terminal to start up Node Server Run `MongoD ` on your git cmd to start up Mongo Server Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build